kant/applygpy/README.md

                     )
 ```

-res has two errors (log-likelihood and RMSE) measures and the number of samples in the filds of the crossvalidation.
+res has two errors (log-likelihood and RMSE) measures and the number of samples in the fields of the crossvalidation.